 Besides their aesthetic beauty, homeowners, communities and home builders are adopting permeable pavement systems for several reasons:

-– A lot of communities – especially in the Houston area – are working to alleviate surface area puddling and flooding by installing permeable pavement systems.
+- Solves water runoff issues– A lot of communities – especially in the Houston area – are working to alleviate surface area puddling and flooding by installing permeable pavement systems.
 These systems allow water to drain off immediately preventing erosion and silt build-up in waterways like bayous, streams, and rivers.

 - Infiltrated water from permeable pavement systems dramatically decreases copper and zinc levels compared to direct surface runoff from asphalt.